kubeflow/katib/docs/quick-start.md

 Before you run the hyperparameter tuning experiment, you need to have:

-- A Kubernetes cluster with Kubeflow 0.7
+- A Kubernetes cluster with [installed TF operator and Katib](https://github.com/kubeflow/katib#installation)

 ## Katib in Kubeflow